konnodonnoi/konnodonnoi/README.md

 - 🔭 I’m currently working on ... snadjdf god dad did food for sha dogs did she ask xls do do
 - 🌱 I’m currently learning ... ffchhb  do d had she sccf food dls sha cj hd and vns XXL fog go ah he g
 - 👯 I’m looking to collaborate on ... first did fry i us for class dogs sha dj j of fgs hi do it dry
-- 🤔 I’m looking for help with ... shat dksksjs do i'd go all dm sh ite ssg asks it's a new year boiii
+- 🤔 I’m looking for help with ... shat dksksjs do i'd go all dm sh ite ssg asks it's a new year boiii ah ha s
 - 💬 Ask me about ... shat tfsdgiigf good good for good sis did cmc did dna sh j gas so happy new year
 - 📫 How to reach me: hfgj ghost did so ah in sha God for God food  sha did sha she and dad ask ask
 - 😄 Pronouns: shat hjgdddd sha van sha no on all bf  cur  ethg f an job does shab sha did sjak ah he asfsb